Rank4Gen: RAG-Preference-Aligned Document Set Selection and Ranking: Experiment Analysis

 Distillation-based methods show mixed performance across datasets and generators.
 Their effectiveness appears sensitive to the capability and preference biases of the teacher model, which may not generalize consistently across different RAG benchmarks or generator configurations.

-Compared to these baselines, the full Rank4Gen model, trained with relevance SFT and preference DPO and leveraging both \texttt{/index} and \texttt{/snapshot} reasoning modes, achieves more consistent improvements across downstream generators.
+Compared to these baselines, the full Rank4Gen model, trained with relevance SFT and preference DPO and leveraging both \texttt{/index} and \texttt{/snapshot} reasoning modes, achieves improvements on most downstream generators.
+Relative to the strongest baseline SetSelection-Vanilla, Rank4Gen achieves per-generator F1 gains of $+1.07$ to $+2.08$ across the four representative generators and an overall macro-F1 margin over the other paradigms.
 These results highlight the benefits of jointly optimizing ranking with respect to response quality and generator-specific preferences.